Posted in People

-Glenn Woroch is adjunct professor of Economics, University of California, Berkeley.
+Glenn Woroch is adjunct professor of Economics, University of California, Berkeley (new window).
 Woroch is an internationally recognized expert in the economics of the telecommunications industry, and has served as a consultant to governments and the private sector on a wide range of telecommunications issues.

 Woroch has published numerous articles on industrial organization, regulation, antitrust, corporate strategy, and intellectual property.
 He served on the editorial boards of Information Economics & Policy, the Journal of Regulatory Economics, and Telecommunications Policy and was a founding member of the International Telecommunications Society.

 Woroch is regularly retained as an economic expert witness on litigation matters involving monopolization claims, mergers, intellectual property infringement, and economic damages.
 Besides his expertise in telecommunications, he has extensive experience in the broadcast and cable television, computer software, personal computer, computer networking, ecommerce, electric power, and food and beverage industries.
 Woroch has been an economic advisor to government agencies including the U.S. Departments of Energy and Justice and the Office of Technology Assessment.
 In addition to his U.S. engagements, he has consulted to private and public sector clients in Latin America, the Pacific Rim, and Western Europe.